dnv-opensource/dds-fmu/docs/index.md

 ## Missing features

 -   Integration of fast-dds/xtypes logging into cppfmu logging if possible
+-   Allow using preprocessor when parsing IDL files (e.g. use `#include "file.idl"` in the IDL).
 -   Sequence types, e.g. `std::vector<TYPE>`
 -   Exploiting IDL attributions, especially `@key` and `@optional`.
 -   FMI 3.0 support